dorktype/LICE/README.md

 are limited to six arguments, and variable arguments are not supported.
 Calling external C variable argument functions such as printf are allowed but the argument count is also limited to six.
 You can also call malloc/free for heap allocations.
-Function prototyping is also limited, Lice will only support trivial prototypes, confusing declarations aren't handled as of yet.

 ### Statements
 Lice supports most of the statements in C, including: `if, for, while,